 This requires the on-ball defender to not allow the offensive player to dribble down the sideline and for the disruptor to close out with high hands, again setting the trap and looking for the interception from the other players.

 Pass Over Top

-If the offense tries their luck at passing over top of the first defensive line then there should be an immediate trap by X3 and the wing player from whichever side of the court the ball is passed into (X1 in the diagram).
+If the offense tries their luck at passing over top of the first defensive line then there should be an immediate trap by X3 and the wing player from whichever side of the court the ball is passed into.

 Since the ball must travel through the air there is time for X3 to gain ground and get behind or at least close to the player receiving the basketball.

 X3 must play directly in front the offensive player and not allow them to dribble down the sideline.

 We need to buy time for the wing defender to catch up and be able to set the trap with X3.

 The weak-side wing player and the disruptor must sprint back hard and must get into position to intercept the next pass.

 Where the offensive players scatter to will vary greatly on this pass over the top so it’s up to the two interceptors to be smart and play the passing lanes.